 12. The Lack of Tourists/Crowds

-One place where I did spot some tourists was when I was passing Mister Hot-Dog which is the reason I took the photo.
-If you are going to get on a plane and spend a substantial amount of money, please eat the food that the place you are visiting is well known for.
+One place where I did spot some tourists was when I was passing Mister Hot-Dog, which is the reason I took the photo.
+If you are going to get on a plane and spend a substantial amount of money, please eat the food from the place you are visiting is well known for.
 Hot dogs and nachos are not on Turin’s list of culinary accomplishments.
+They also not on my list of reasons to visit Turin.